tg12/MarketMayhem/README.md

 ## How to Use the API

-The **MarketMayhem** API is RESTful, meaning you can interact with it using any REST-based client or automation tool such as Postman, cURL, or programming languages with HTTP client capabilities like Python's `requests` library, JavaScript (using fetch API or Axios), and many others.
+The **MarketMayhem** API is RESTful, meaning you can interact with it using any REST-based client or automation tool such as Postman, cURL, or programming languages with HTTP client capabilities like Python's `requests` library, and many others.

 ### No Rate Limiting or API Keys (For Now)